 Just today I heard two people give the same naive scaling advice: divide products into independent pieces for different teams to work on.
 This advice is so common that it’s become a cliché.
 It illustrates a widespread blind spot in the Agile coaching and training community.

 Pre-dividing products would appear to make life easier for Scrum Teams.
 But in the big picture, it actually reduces the product development organization’s agility:

-- Designing an organization around which teams will work on which parts is big up front prioritization.
+- As you may know, agile developers try to avoid big design up front.
+Designing an organization around which teams will work on which parts is big prioritization up front.
 It adds friction to future re-prioritization, resulting in some teams doing work out of priority order.
 Isn’t Agile supposed to make it easier to re-prioritize?
 Please see Large Organization Software Development Misconception #2: Are All Teams Working On Equal Value Stuff?.

 - When teams only see a narrow view, we put the important problems in the space of traditional management methods rather than team self organization.
 Please see Large Organization Software Development Misconception #3: Should Our Team See A Narrow View Or A Whole Product View?.

 - Customers want integrated products and solutions, not pieces that don’t fit together.
 Please see Large Organization Software Development Misconception #4: Will Parts Made By Different Teams Fit Together By Magic?

 - It reduces team learning about the world outside their “own code.”
 Please see My Code, Your Code.
 Private code policies considered harmful to agility.